vmware-tanzu/velero/design/merge-patch-and-strategic-in-resource-modifier.md

 - Use `test` operation of JSON Patch to calculate the `matches` in `conditions` struct.

 ## Future enhancements
+- add a Velero subcommand to generate/validate the patchData for Strategic Merge Patch and JSON Merge Patch.
-- add jq support for more complex conditions or patches, to meet the situations that the current conditions or patches can not handle. like [this issue](      https://github.com/vmware-tanzu/velero/issues/6344)
+- add jq support for more complex conditions or patches, to meet the situations that the current conditions or patches can not handle. like [this issue](https://github.com/vmware-tanzu/velero/issues/6344)

 ## Open Issues
 N/A